OSGConnect/connectbook/start/software/example-compilation.md

 	    by default.
 It can be disabled with --disable-lzma, but be aware that not all CRAM files may be possible to decode.

-These are examples of two flags that will need to be used when performing our installation.
+These are two flags that will need to be used when performing our installation.

-To determine what libraries are available on your OSG Connect login node, you can look at `/usr/lib` and `/usr/lib64` for the various Samtools library dependencies, for example:
+To determine what libraries are available on our OSG Connect login node, we can look at `/usr/lib` and `/usr/lib64` for the various Samtools library dependencies, for example:

 	[user@login ~]$ ls /usr/lib* | grep libcurl
 	[user@login ~]$ ls /usr/lib* | grep htslib

-Although we will find hits for libcurl, we will not find any htslib files meaning that HTSlib is not currently installed on the login node, nor is it currently available as a module.
+Although we will find matches for `libcurl`, we will not find any `htslib` files meaning that HTSlib is not currently installed on the login node, nor is it currently available as a module.
 This means that HTSlib will also need to be compiled.
 Luckly, the Samtools developers have conveniently included the HTSlib source code with the Samtools source code